Coronavirus is taking a toll on the Puget Sound-area economy, but how bad could it get?

 How bad it will get for the regional economy is difficult to predict.

-One possibility, economists say, is that these early setbacks accelerate into a self-feeding cycle of cutbacks and lower spending that results in workers staying home “not because they’re sick, but because there isn’t work for them,” said Anneliese Vance-Sherman, regional economist with the state employment security department.
+One possibility, economists say, is that these early setbacks accelerate into a self-feeding cycle of cutbacks and lower spending that results in workers staying home “not because they’re sick, but because there isn’t work for them,” said Anneliese Vance-Sherman, regional economist with the state Employment Security Department.
 “That’s where it’s possible for … us to enter into a [downward] spiral.”

 But Vance-Sherman and other economists said a recession is far from certain, largely because the Seattle-area economy was so robust before the coronavirus outbreak struck.
 Unemployment rates for the area were at record lows as of January, the most recent month that data is available.
 The number of jobs across the Seattle-Bellevue-Everett region was also still expanding, Vance-Sherman said.